leonvandenbeukel/Arduino-Glockenspiel/README.md

 ![alt text](https://github.com/leonvandenbeukel/Arduino-Glockenspiel/blob/master/Glockenspiel.png)

-## Remarks
+## Remarks on Xamarin cache

-If you get the following error:
+If you get the following error in Visual Studio with the Xamarin Android app:

 ```
 No resource found that matches the given name...
 ```

 Then close the project (or quit VS) and delete all the contents of [C:\Users\...\AppData\Local\xamarin] and then rebuild.